Sajan-Optimal-AI/Decision-Tree-Classifier---Training-Project/README.md

-# Decision-Tree-Classifier---Training-Project
+# Tree Growing before and after pruning is shown in detail
-Decision Tree classifier with cost complexity pruning on iris dataset
+# Generalized model accuracy is evaluated with cost complexity pruning alpha
+# Idea is taken from video tutorials of Aman, Unfoldd data science youtube service
+# Comparision of accuracy and alpha is elaborately made.